basharatphd/basharatphd.github.io/_pages/students.md

 ## RPI's Admission Requirements

 ### List of Requirements
 - Visit RPI's Grad.
-Admission website to find out about the requirements [here](http://admissions.rpi.edu/graduate/admission/).
+Admission website to find out about the requirements [here](http://admissions.rpi.edu/graduate/).
-- **IMPORTANT:** Check if you are in one of the Embargoed and Sanctioned Countries [here](http://admissions.rpi.edu/graduate/admission/index.html#Anchor-International-49575), if you are, please contact admissions office before applying, [here](http://admissions.rpi.edu/graduate/contact/index.html).
-  - *** Note: *** As a national research institution in the United States, Rensselaer’s activities are subject to restrictions by the U.S. government, including export-related restrictions. ***This makes it increasingly difficult for the Institute to accept students or visitors who are nationals of embargoed countries.*** Unfortunately, if you are from of those embargoed countries, it is unlikely that RPI will admitt you.
+- **IMPORTANT:** see the notes above regarding Sanctioned and Embargoed countries.

 ### Test Scores: **Minimum Requirements**
-- GRE Scores:
-  - ***Category 1.*** Verbal: 156, Quantitative: 146, Analytical: 4.0
+- GRE Scores - Verbal: 156, Quantitative: 146, Analytical: 4.0
-  - ***Category 2.*** Verbal: 152, Quantitative: 142, Analytical: 3.5
-  - ***Category 3.*** Verbal: 149, Quantitative: 155, Analytical: 3.5

 - TOEFL score of 230 CBT/88 iBT/570 PBT (IELTS 6.5 or PTE 60) - these are minimum thresholds.